 In helping you consider your future and take advantage of today’s seller’s market, I propose a few possible next steps:

 1) Stay in Seattle and downsize.
 “Sure,” you say, “this sounds good in theory, but where should I go?”
 Well, after a dearth of no new condo buildings over many years, Seattle and Bellevue are finally building condos that will be available in the next few years.
-My brokerage, Realogics Sotheby’s International Realty, is marketing some exciting options that will provide urban amenities, state-of-the-art technology, and walkability in Downtown Seattle, West Seattle, and the International District.
+I will be marketing some exciting options that will provide urban amenities, state-of-the-art technology, and walkability in Downtown Seattle, West Seattle, and the International District.
 These options will allow residents to age in one-level units that provide amenities such as concierge services, spas, and workout facilities.
 Condos also provide a “lock and leave” lifestyle that many Baby Boomers crave, especially when they choose to flock to warmer locales during Seattle’s chillier seasons.

 Many of these buildings are under construction now, and only require a fee of 5% of the purchase price to secure tomorrow’s home at today’s pricing.
 Given that the median price of a resale condominium in downtown Seattle rose 19-percent in 2017, the savings can be significant when planning ahead.
 In the Seattle area, waiting a few more years will undoubtedly result in less selection and higher price points.
 The reservation/presale method also affords you the opportunity to take a year or two and get organized before undertaking a downsize move, not to mention the value appreciation your home will continue to gain before it is sold a few years down the road.